 For instance, rice normally takes around 20 minutes to make.
 In a solar oven, it takes a few hours.

-However, it is a powerless cooking option, affordable, and something that anyone can use as long as they have some sunlight.
+However, it is a survival cooking option, affordable, and something that anyone can use as long as they have some sunlight.

 8. Wonder Box Oven